bit-bandit/parasite/design.md

 Torrent IDs are randomized.
 All torrents are explicitly public.

 ### Tags
-Tags, using the `tag` element from ActivityStreams, are used to indicate the content of the torrent in question.
+Tags, directly from the `tag` element from ActivityStreams, are used to indicate the content of the object in question.
+So, if a person wanted to tag a torrent, or list as being apart of the 'Western' tag, that would be represented as:

 ```json
 "tag": [